MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 > [!TIP]
 > Account recovery only requires *one* recoverable login, so don't pressure your player to use all of them.

-## Insecure recoverable login mechanisms

-It is possible to set up an insecure recoverable login for a legitimate (if limited) purpose.

-Specifically, [LoginWithGameCenter](xref:titleid.playfabapi.com.client.authentication.loginwithgamecenter) is considered an *insecure login mechanism*, and you should use it with *extreme* care (or not at all).

-GameCenter is a secure login specifically between an iOS device and the GameCenter service, but unlike Apple's Identity Verification service, there is *no* secure authentication option for a 3rd party service like PlayFab.
-Even so, some developers are very familiar with GameCenter, and wish to use it as their recoverable login mechanism.

-### Safe usage

-The only *safe* usage of this mechanism is for client-authoritative games with *no multiplayer capability*.

-PlayFab can be a useful Cloud-save option for this type of game, using this mechanism.
-All other uses of `LoginWithGameCenter` should be considered *unsafe*.
-Do *not* use this login for *any* kind of game with *any* kind of multiplayer interaction.

-### Best practice

-*Don't use it!* Instead - use a secure recoverable mechanism described in the previous section.
-Even if your game is safe *today*, you may add a feature tomorrow (like Chat or Trading), which *seems* innocuous but opens up your players to theft, cheating, and malicious user activity.

 ## Conclusion